Atharva02Ilmulwar/Library_Management-_System/README.md

-# Library_Management-_System
+# Library_Management_System

 ## Library Database Schema
 This repository contains SQL code for setting up a basic library database schema.
 The schema includes three tables:

+1. **Authors**:
-* **Authors:** Stores information about authors, including their ID and name.
+   - Stores information about authors, including their ID and name.

+2. **Books**:
-* **Books:** Stores information about books, including their ID, title, author ID, genre, and publication year.
-The author ID references the Authors table using a foreign key relationship.
+   - Stores information about books, including their ID, title, author ID, genre, and publication year.
+   - The author ID references the **Authors** table using a foreign key relationship.

+3. **Dates**:
-* **Dates:** Stores a range of dates for potential future use (e.g., for loan due dates).
+   - Stores a range of dates for potential future use (e.g., for loan due dates).

+---

 ## Usage